dspinellis/latex-advice/README.md

 minimizes rework by forcing you to comply with the publisher's requirements while you develop your document.

+## Use third-party LaTeX packages
+YOu can obtain many formatting goodies by incorporating into your document third-party LaTeX packages.
+Most LaTeX distributions provide a package management system that simplifies the installation and maintenance of packages.
+Here are some popular LaTeX packages your may want to know about.
+* amsmath, amssymb, amsthm
+* booktabs
+* cite
+* doublespace
+* fancyhdr
+* geometry
+* hyperref
+* natbib
+* pslatex
+* url
+* xcolor
+* xspace

 ## Avoid explicit formatting
 * Avoid the use of explicit formatting within the text.
   Instead, use commands that specify why your text should be formatted